Census faces challenges as it aims to hire up to 500,000 - KVIA

 The extremes in recruiting can be found in Teton County, Wyoming — home of the Jackson Hole ski area — and Clayton County, Georgia, in metro Atlanta, home of the world’s busiest airport.
 In Teton County, the Census Bureau reached below 17% of its recruiting goal as of Feb.
 24. In Clayton County, home to Hartsfield-Jackson Atlanta International Airport, the bureau had recruited more than double its goal.

-Census Bureau officials insist there’s no reason to be concerned.
+Census Bureau officials insist there’s no reason to be worried.
 As of the end of February, there were more than 22,500 temporary workers on the payroll, the bureau reported last week.
-It has yet to account for how hiring could be affected by coronavirus concerns, which may dampen workers’ enthusiasm for going door to door.

 There are at least three recruits for every position in every part of the country, and in some parts, there are four or five applicants, Census Bureau Director Steven Dillingham told lawmakers last month.